Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-"To The Desert" is a short, free verse poem that focuses on spirituality and redemption, using the desert as a metaphor for trial, challenge, and preparation.
+"To The Desert" is a short, free verse poem focusing on spirituality and redemption, using the desert as a metaphor for trial, challenge, and preparation.

 It is heavily influenced by one of John Donne's Divine Meditations 14 (or Holy Sonnets)—"Batter my heart, Three Person'd God"—written in the early 17th century: